NVIDIA/NeMo/README.md

 and inferring complex workloads.

 <!-- Should this line be removed/replaced -->
-Early access to NeMo Megatron is limited to enterprises that want to train and deploy GPT-3 style models on NVIDIA DGX SuperPOD to perform zero-shot tasks such as answering deep domain questions, translating languages, comprehending and summarizing complex documents.
+Early access to NeMo Megatron is limited to enterprises that want to train and deploy GPT-3 and T5 style models on NVIDIA DGX SuperPOD to perform zero-shot tasks such as answering deep domain questions, translating languages, comprehending and summarizing complex documents.